xcomagent95/Geosoftware2021/README.md

       "features": [{
        "type": "Feature",
         "properties": {
-         "name": "name of the location (indentical to nameID)", "url": "some URL",
+         "Name": "name of the location (indentical to nameID)", "URL": "some URL",
-         "description": "some description"
+         "Description": "some description"
          },
         "geometry": {
          "type": "Point",